 In Case of Inclement Weather

 For our locations with indoor facilities available (Rockwood Park, Squaw Creek, PGA Superstore), classes will take place rain or shine unless the weather is dangerous for travel.
-For class cancellation information, look for posts to our website and social media outlets 70 minutes prior to the start of the class or call our offices at (817) 420-9370.
+For class cancellation information, look for text notifications, posts to our website and social media outlets 70 minutes prior to the start of the class or call our offices at (817) 420-9370.
+You must have selected your mobile service provider during registration to receive text notifications.

 NOTICE: In an effort to keep our participants, families, and coaches safe during this time, no indoor programming at any location will be conducted until further notice.